CASE STUDY CONCEPT: Maximizing Supply Chain Performance to Increase Company Profits.

 (pictures courtesy of Foodvedam – Hyderabadi Biryani Masala – https://youtu.be/QqdZhumXIRE)

 Hyderabad is the city where the company was founded and where it has prospered for many years.
-Hyderabad is a historic city at the crossroads of trading routes that bring the products of Southeast Asia to markets in the Middle East and beyond.
+Hyderabad is a historic city located at the crossroads of trading routes that bring the products of Southeast Asia to markets in the Middle East and beyond.
 The city is known for its trade in pearls and diamonds, and its street markets and open air bazaars are hubs of activity and commerce.

 Supply Chains to Support Business Expansion